Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

     This *S_DTM* segment has been finished.

 8. Click the [SAVE] button to save the message structure.
-    The *Exporter definitions* list is displayed.
+    The *Exporter definitions* view is displayed.

-9. If desired, check whether the string attribute has been really marked for a later data mapping.
+9. If desired, check if the string attribute has been really marked for a later data mapping.
 For detailed information, see [Map attributes](./04_ManageDataSources.md#map-attributes).
     The EDI Export DTM/C507/2380 *Destination attribute* has been added to the attributes to be mapped later or directly afterwards, if desired.

      ![Map attributes](../../Assets/Screenshots/EDI/Operation/ExportDefDTM_C507Mapping.png "[Map Attributes]")